-The financial outturn for the IJB reflects a gross surplus of £19.6 million.
+The financial outturn for the IJB reflects a net surplus of £12.1 million however after a transfer from earmarked reserves to fund £7.5m of expenditure carried forward from 2016/17 this results in a gross surplus of £19.6m.
 This surplus reflects an underspend of £4.2 million and a number of 2017/18 commitments to the value of £15.4 million which will not complete until future years.
 This sum will be applied within the IJB accounts to support expenditure commitments in 2018/19 and contribute to the general reserves of the IJB.
 In line with proper accounting practice this underspend is reflected within the council's accounts as a prepayment of income from the IJB.
 This has no net impact on the council's overall financial position.